Feora1343/dungeon_masters_companion/README.md

 I want this application to be a companion application for Dungeon/Game Master's

+Update: 4/15/18
+* I look to continue work on this project after 5/4/18.

 ## Technolgoies Used To Build Application

 Here are the technologies used with this project (SEAN STACK).